12. Social HomeBuy

 - Sell their permanent social and affordable rented housing stock to secure or assured tenants at a discount

 - Offer home ownership to tenants who do not qualify for the Right to Acquire/Right to Buy or cannot afford to purchase outright

-- Use sums in their Disposal Proceeds Fund to convert existing tenanted property to provide large family homes where required as per the Regulator’s DPF guidance
+- Use sums in their Disposal Proceeds Fund to convert existing tenanted property to provide large family homes where required (subject to new de-regulatory measures introduced on 6 April 2017)

 1.3.10 Social HomeBuy gives eligible tenants the opportunity to:

-- Benefit from a pro-rata purchase discount regardless of whether they buy outright or on shared ownership terms
+- Benefit from a pro-rata purchase discount if they buy regardless of whether they buy outright or on shared ownership terms rather than purchasing outright

 1.4 Notifications to the Regulator